MicrosoftDocs/connected-spaces/articles/known-issues.md

 ![Sign out command in Android mobile app.](media/known-issues-mobile-app-sign-out.PNG "Sign out command in Android mobile app")

-## I see the following message when I install Connected Store: "It's taking longer than usual to validate your license.
+## I see the following message when I install Connected Spaces: "It's taking longer than usual to validate your license.
 Please contact your administrator or sign up here."

 If you see this message, the account that you used to sign in doesn't have a valid Connected Store license.
 This issue can occur when the browser automatically signs you in by using your work account.

-To work around this issue, start a new Guest browser session, and then [go to the Connected Store setup page](https://ppe.connectedstore.dynamics.com/).
-Sign in by using the account that you created when you signed up for Connected Store.
+To work around this issue, start a new Guest browser session, and then [go to the Connected Spaces setup page](https://ppe.connectedstore.dynamics.com/).
+Sign in by using the account that you created when you signed up for Connected Spaces.

 ![You're browsing as a Guest message.](media/known-issues-guest-browser.PNG "You're browsing as a Guest message")